aik2mlj/emailbook-rs/README.md

 A minimalistic email address book with [aerc](https://aerc-mail.org/) integration.

 This is a Rust rewrite of [emailbook-hare](https://git.sr.ht/~maxgyver83/emailbook-hare).
+For the improvements and divergences, see the [Changes from the Hare version](#changes-from-the-hare-version) section.

 ## Installation <a href="https://repology.org/project/emailbook-rs/versions"><img src="https://repology.org/badge/vertical-allrepos/emailbook-rs.svg" alt="Packaging status" align="right"></a>